 |London, Berlin—Masataka Ogawa, Walter Noddack, Ida Tacke, Otto Berg elements|

 Ida Tacke might have been the one who discovered rhenium in 1925.
 It was named after her homeland Reinland along the Rhine.
 Her collaborators also got credit, her future husband Walter Noddack, and X-ray specialist Otto Berg, who identified the new element.
 Masataka Ogawa is usually ignored.
 He found it first in 1908, but he identified it as element 43.
 Others couldn’t replicate his work.
-Working backwards, Dmitri Mendeleev also deserves some credit.
+Working backward, Dmitri Mendeleev also deserves some credit.
 He predicted element 75 as dvi-manganese in 1869.

 Atomic number 75